-When you look at an HDMI coupler like this Amazon Basics model, you can see how the body is a plastic piece that doesn't have shielding like the cable does.
+When you look at an HDMI coupler like this Amazon Basics model (on Amazon), you can see how the body is a plastic piece that doesn’t have shielding like the cable does.
 This makes HDMI signals more prone to radio interference.
 Unlike with analog signals, which may blend with interfering radio waves, digital signals like HDMI are prone to unpredictable glitches, so this coupler is a problem.

 Ideally, we would want a solution that allows us to avoid having to run cables at all.
 This solution does exist: Wireless HDMI kits like the Diamond Multimedia HDMI Extender Kit (on Amazon) use WiFi signals to send your content between your devices using their HDMI jacks and wireless transmitters.